1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 |---|

-The steady increase in market activity through 2025 suggests growing collector awareness of strike quality variations.
+The steady increase in market activity through 2025 reflects growing collector awareness of strike quality differences within the Denver mintage.

 Market activity: 1952-D Quarter